 - DTC Display Area Displays the Diagnostic Trouble Code (DTC) number.
 Each fault is assigned a code number that is specific to that fault. - 8.
 Test Data Display Area Displays DTC definitions, Freeze Frame data, and other pertinent test information messages. - FREEZE FRAME icon Indicates that there is Freeze Frame data from "Priority Code" (Code #1) stored in the vehicle's computer memory. - 10.
 PERMANENT icon Indicates the currently displayed DTC is a "Permanent" code. - 11.
-PENDING icon Indicates the currently displayed DTC is a "Pending" code. - 12.
+ABS icon Indicates the currently displayed DTC is an "Anti-Lock Braking System" code. - 12.
+PENDING icon Indicates the currently displayed DTC is a "Pending" code. - 13.
 MIL icon Indicates the status of the Malfunction Indicator Lamp (MIL).
-The MIL icon is visible only when a DTC has commanded the MIL on the vehicle's dashboard to light. - 13.
-Code Number Sequence The Diagnostic Tool assigns a sequence number to each DTC that is present in the computer's memory, starting with "01."
+The MIL icon is visible only when a DTC has commanded the MIL on the vehicle's dashboard to light. - 14.
+Code Number Sequence The diagnostic tool assigns a sequence number to each DTC that is present in the computer's memory, starting with "01."
 This number indicates which code is currently displayed.
 Code number "01" is always the highest priority code, and the one for which "Freeze Frame" data has been stored.